-Everyone loves to be recognised for their achievements, which is probably why industry awards are so popular across many sectors.
+Everyone loves to be recognised for their achievements, which is why industry awards are popular across many sectors.

 Start With The Evidence – Can You Back It Up?

 Many awards offer the opportunity of submitting supporting evidence or additional information of some sort.
 Take a good look at what you have to back up your claims and ensure that any statistical analysis is carried out before you decide whether or not you might have a worthy entry.

 There is little point starting the awards process if, further down the line, you discover that your campaign didn’t actually achieve such an outstanding result.

 Look at the numbers, they really do matter.

 If your award relates to a campaign of some sort, the judges will often look at how clear your objectives were from the outset.

 Without a clear goal, how can you truly measure whether or not you have achieved or exceeded it?

 Can you truly demonstrate a return for any outlay?
 For many awards, this is crucial, often the deciding factor.

 You need to develop specific measurement criteria, financial where possible, that prove you achieved something special.